 The network of relations between the cure, the holy, and the image exemplifies Alessandra Foscati’s consideration that illness cannot be seen as an event purely located in the field of medicine, but must be located culturally, in a historical and anthropological framework which takes into consideration Christian mentalities regarding sin, suffering and the body.
 The medico-surgical and magico-religious cannot be viewed in isolation, as they functioned in the same framework, because people engaged with both to heal bodies and minds.
 The image functioned at many levels as a place where the virtus of the saint could be accessed, a manifestation of the relationship between saint and devotee, a means of externalising illness and distress, a visual record in propagating cult and miracles, and as a source of comfort and consolation.

-Illustrations

-Fig. 2.1.
-Andrea Bonaiuti, Triumph of the Dominican Order; including scenes from the lives of SS Peter Martyr, Thomas Aquinas, fresco, c.1366‒1368.
-Florence, St Maria Novella, Spanish chapel.
-Image credit: Wikimedia Commons.

-Fig. 2.2.
-Turino Vanni?, Vita Panel of St Margaret of Antioch, panel, 166 X 106.8 cm, c.1400.
-Vatican, Pinacoteca Vaticana, no. 7 (4).
-Image credit: Wikimedia Commons.

-Fig. 2.3.
-Bonaventura Berlinghieri, St Francis, with scenes from his life and miracles, panel, 160 X 123 cm, c.
-1235.
-Pescia, StFrancesco.
-Image credit: Wikimedia Commons.

-Fig. 2.4.
-Pietro Lorenzetti, St Umiltà polyptych, c.
-1332.
-Florence, Uffizi, no. 8347 (some panels in Berlin).
-Image credit: Miguel Hermoso Cuesta, Wikimedia Commons.

-Fig. 2.5.
-Pietro Lorenzetti, Scene from the miracles of St Umiltà, from the St Umiltà (vita) Polyptych, c.
-1332.
-Berlin, Staatliches Museen, Gemäldegalerie, no. 1077.
-Image credit: Wikimedia Commons.

-Fig. 2.6.
-Giunta Pisano, St Francis and scenes from his life and miracles, 163 × 129 cm, c.
-1250.
-Pisa, StFrancesco.
-Image credit: Wikimedia Commons

-Fig. 2.7.
-Niccolò di Tommaso, The Coronation of the Virgin, 66.8 x 73.5 cm, c.
-1370.
-Baltimore, The Walters Art Museum